Skip to content

 Leap Waterfalls is another beautiful natural place tourists love visiting in Nuralia to enjoy the scenic landscapes.

-There are stairs next to the waterfall, which takes the tourists to another level offering a fantastic view of the city and the surrounding tea plantations.
-The waterfall is close to a village where visitors can learn more about the nature, customs, and traditions of the locals.
+There are stairs next to the waterfall, which take tourists to another level offering a fantastic view of the city and the surrounding tea plantations.
+The waterfall is close to a village where visitors can learn more about the local nature, customs, and traditions.

 Negombo Town